TrueCar/gluestick/docs/Plugins.md

 ```
 module.exports = (options, { logger }) => {
   return {
+    preOverwrites: {
+      sharedWebpackConfig: config => config,
+    },
+    postOverwrites: {
-    overwriteGluestickConfig: config => config,
+      gluestickConfig: config => config,
-    overwriteClientWebpackConfig: config => config,
+      clientWebpackConfig: config => config,
-    overwriteServerWebpackConfig: config => config,
+      serverWebpackConfig: config => config,
+    },
   };
 };
 ```
-Exported function is a factory for `overwriteGluestickConfig`, `overwriteClientWebpackConfig` and `overwriteServerWebpackConfig`.
+Exported function is a factory for two groups of overwrites: `preOverwrites` and `postOverwrites`.
 This factory function accepts options that are defined in plugins declaration file inside project, by default `src/gluestick.plugins.js`.
 Second argument is an object with utilities provided by gluestick, currently the only one is logger, that you can use to print messages using:
 - `logger.debug(...args)`
 - `logger.info(...args)`
 - `logger.success(...args)`
 - `logger.warn(...args)`
 - `logger.error(...args)`

-Each of overwriters must be a function accepting prepared by gluestick config and must return altered config:
+`preOverwrites` are executed before specific configs are prepared.
+This is the place for modification that should be considered by universal-webpack, for example aliases, which can define if file from import is external or not.
+- `sharedWebpackConfig: config => config` - accepts shared webpack config and must return valid webpack config which will be the base for both by client and server configs

+`postOverwrites` are executed after every config is prepared, so modifications to configs will go directly to webpack compiler.
+Modification done here won't be taken into considiration by uniwersal-webpack.
+This is the place for isomorphic-like things.
-- `overwriteGluestickConfig: config => config` - accepts gluestick config and must return the same valid gluestick config with modified values
+- `gluestickConfig: config => config` - accepts gluestick config and must return the same valid gluestick config with modified values
-- `overwriteClientWebpackConfig: config => config` - accepts client webpack config and must return valid webpack config for client bundle
+- `clientWebpackConfig: config => config` - accepts client webpack config and must return valid webpack config for client bundle
-- `overwriteServerWebpackConfig: config => config` - accepts server webpack config and must return valid webpack config for renderer (server) bundle
+- `serverWebpackConfig: config => config` - accepts server webpack config and must return valid webpack config for renderer (server) bundle

 ## Server plugin